RedisTimeSeries/RedisTimeSeries/docs/commands/ts.decrby.md

 </details>

 <note><b>Notes</b>
 - If the time series does not exist, it is automatically created.
 - You can use this command as a counter or gauge that automatically gets history as a time series.
+- Before RedisTimeSeries v1.8:

+  Explicitly adding samples to a compacted time series can result in an undefined behavior.

+  Since RedisTimeSeries v1.8:

+  Explicitly adding samples to a compacted time series would return an error.
 </note>

 ## Optional arguments